supermemo-wiki/SuperMemoAssistant.Wiki/README.md

 **What it does:** Creates Sub-PDF of the original one.

-**Why to use it:** PDF Extracts are useful when you want to keep your focus on certain chapter, whilst working separately with rest of the chapters.
+**Why to use it:** PDF Extracts are useful when you want to focus on certain chapter, whilst working separately with rest of the chapters.

 <img src="https://github.com/supermemo/SuperMemoAssistant.Documentation/blob/master/resources/SuperMemoAssistant.Plugins.PDF/pdfextract.gif?raw=true" style="zoom: 80%;" />